Atlas-OS/Atlas/.github/CONTRIBUTING.md

 - Test on an actual machine now, repeat the steps.

 I [(zusier)](https://github.com/Zusier), will be the main tester and reviewer, if you would like to become a reviewer/tester, please make an [issue.](https://github.com/Atlas-OS/Atlas/issues/new/)

+# 5. Rewards and Benefits
+By contributing to the AtlasOS project, we may reward you as a thank you for the work you've done to help our community.
+You'll be able to redeem a "Contributor" role in our Discord as a thank you for your assistance.
+Whatever is enough to claim that role is up to us to decide; however, as long as you remain active within issues & discussions, ask for assistance, and report issues, you should be there in no time.

+Keep in mind.
+You'll only be able to claim the rewards and benefits if your responses are;
+- Properly structured
+- Contains solid advice and/or information
+- Understandable by anyone
+- Provides the help asked for and required